Ashukeerthu/VegaKash.AI/FIX_EMAIL_PRODUCTION.md

 ## Notes

+- **Business Email**: Update the email configuration to use your business email `support@vegaktools.com`
-- **App Password**: The password `ajmwkjxnqocbhcdf` is a Gmail App Password, not your regular Gmail password
+- **App Password**: Generate a new Gmail App Password for the business email
 - **Security**: The `.env` file is protected with `chmod 600` (owner read/write only)
 - **Background Tasks**: Feedback emails are sent asynchronously, so the API returns 200 OK immediately even if email fails
-- To regenerate Gmail App Password: https://myaccount.google.com/apppasswords
+- To generate Gmail App Password: https://myaccount.google.com/apppasswords

 ## Estimated Time
 Total: 2-3 minutes